luiscielak/new-aesthetic/new-aesthetic.md

 ### Marius Watz

 Marius Watz is Norway born, New York City based generative art artist.
-Generative Art is referred to computer-generated art based on parametric instructions or algorithms to produce aesthetic forms as output.
+Generative art is referred to computer-generated art based on parametric instructions or algorithms to produce aesthetic forms as output.

 <!-- { ideology : algorithm police } -->